VincenzoLipardi/MCTS-TrackReconstruction/README.md

-# MCTS for Quantum Ansatz Search in Particle Reconstruction
+# MCTS for Quantum Ansatz Search in Variational Quantum Algorithms for Particle Track Reconstruction

 ## Overview

-This repository presents an innovative approach that combines Monte Carlo Tree Search (MCTS) with variational quantum algorithms for solving the Particle Reconstruction problem.
-In this framework, MCTS serves as a powerful heuristic search strategy to explore the space of quantum ansatz configurations, enabling efficient and effective solutions to the Particle Reconstruction problem within a variational quantum computing paradigm.
+This repository presents an open-access code related to the paper "Variational Quantum Algorithms for Particle Track reconstruction" submitted to BNAIC 2024.
+We used a Monte Carlo Tree Search (MCTS) approach to design quantum ansatz for two different formulation of the particle track reconstruction problem within the framework of variational quantum algorithms.

 ## Key Concepts